mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `persistdir`

 Configure the directory where persisted configurations are stored.
-When a new server is created via MaxAdmin, it will be stored in this directory.
+When a new server is created via MaxCtrl, it will be stored in this directory.
 Do not use or modify the contents of this directory, use _/etc/maxscale.cnf.d/_ instead.

 ```